AdaCore/training_material/courses/spark_for_ada_programmers/11_advanced_flow_analysis.rst

        Depends => (Func'Result => (X, Y, Z));

 -----------------------------------
-Some Outputs May Appear as Inputs
+Some Outputs May Appear As Inputs
 -----------------------------------

 * Parts of outputs are in fact inputs: